-By the first day of school you will receive a Welcome Checklist in both email and kmail.
-Review the checklist and complete all items listed.
+By the first day of school you will receive a welcome checklist.
+Review the checklist and complete all items listed for a successful start.

 Log in to the Online School (OLS) and set up student account.
 Both the learning coach and student should have individual user name and password to access the online school daily.